 Pig out on pick’n’mix from the worlds biggest candy wall at M&M World, where you can create your own bag of whichever flavours and colours you want.
 There is also the option to have personalised messages, and even a picture of your face, printed onto your M&M’s.

-Go Sightseeing at the Lego Store
+Go Sightseeing at the Lego Store Leicester Square

-You can sit in a lego tube carriage next to a Royal Guard and Shakespeare, check out the interactive underground map or marvel at the 2 story high lego Elisabeth Tower.
+You can sit in a full-size lego tube carriage next to a Royal Guard and Shakespeare, check out the interactive underground map or marvel at the 2 story high lego Elisabeth Tower.

 First, you will come across Street Food Union, open Wednesday to Saturday 11-3.30, then through a small alleyway called Walkers Court, you will find Berwick Street, with stalls from Monday to Saturday 9-6.

 Both markets have a wide variety of high-quality street food which makes deciding which dish to try extremely difficult, however, my favourites have to be the falafel wrap from Jerusalem Falafel and the Chicken Po’Boy from Dixie Union.